 What does her beloved want to see and hear?

-Her beloved wanted to see her lovely face and hear her sweet voice.
+Her beloved wants to see her lovely appearance and hear her sweet voice.

 Song of Solomon 2:15

 ULT

 15 Catch the foxes for us, the little foxes that destroy the vineyards, and our vineyards {are in} blossom.

 UST

 15 There are harmful things that are like little foxes that ruin vineyards; do not allow these things to ruin our growing relationship.

-What did the woman want him to catch?
+What does the woman want him to catch?

-The woman wanted him to catch the foxes that ruin vineyards.
+The woman wants him to catch the little foxes that ruin vineyards.

 Song of Solomon 2:16

 ULT

 16 My beloved {belongs} to me and I {belong} to him, the man grazing among the lilies.

 UST

 16 You whom I love, you are mine, and I am yours.
 You have pleasure when you kiss my lips, as a gazelle does when eating among the lilies.

-To whom did the woman's beloved belong?
+To whom does the woman's beloved belong?

-Her beloved belonged to her.
+Her beloved belongs to her.

-To whom did the woman belong?
+To whom does the woman belong?

-She belonged to her beloved.
+She belongs to her beloved.